quarree100/qScope_doc/source/cspy/01_setup.rst

 settings.json
 *************

 For both the execution of the :ref:`keystone calibration<cspy_calibration>` and the scanning, a settings file has to be provided.
-Here is an example of what that file looks like.
+(You can select the settings file by appending it to the python execution command like so: ``python3 run_scanner.py settings/qscope_L.json``) Here is an example of what that file looks like.
 Detailed description of each of the keys will follow below.

 .. code-block:: json
     :caption: cspy/settings/settings.json